alice-lri/alice-lri-experiments/REPRODUCIBILITY.md

 ### 9.2.
 Intrinsics Experiments (Ablation Study)

 Run the intrinsics experiments with different algorithm configurations.

+**Important**: Remember to merge the results after each intrinsics experiment completes.

 Each command below represents a different ablation:

 **Default (all components enabled):**
 ```bash